 can be your best friend!

 Speedcubers train all year round to hone their skills to be as efficient as possible when completing the Rubik’s Cube.
-Every two years, these speedcubers come together to compete in the Rubik’s Cube World Championship competition hosted by the World Cube Association.
-The best cubers in the world come together to compete in this bi-annual competition in order to be crowned the best speedcuber in the world.
+Every two years, they come together to compete at the Rubik’s Cube World Championship, hosted by the World Cube Association (WCA).
+This bi-annual competition is organized to crown the best speedcuber in the world.

-In 2018, a new competition called the Red Bull Rubik’s Cube World Cup was introduced by the energy drink giant partnering with Rubrik’s Brand Ltd. This new competition was designed in order to challenge even the most advanced cubers by introducing innovative events for both individuals and teams of cubers.
+In 2018, a new competition called the Red Bull Rubik’s Cube World Cup was introduced in partnership with the energy drink company.
+This new competition was announced to challenge even the most advanced cubers by introducing innovative events for both individual players and teams.

-For most people, while learning to complete the iconic puzzle, it can take anywhere between 5 and 10 minutes to do so.
-With practice, this time can be improved upon, and soon enough, the puzzle can be completed in under 5 minutes.
+For most people, while learning to complete the iconic puzzle, it can take anywhere between 5 and 10 minutes to successfully finish solving.
+With practice, this time can be reduced to less than 5 minutes.
 While practicing, it is important to focus on learning algorithms and patterns applicable to solve the puzzle, rather than concentrating on hand speed.

-Although some people can complete the cube in around 1 minute, they are not considered to be a very good speedcuber unless they can complete the puzzle between 25 to 30 seconds consistently.
-Once an individual can complete a Rubik’s Cube in under 50 seconds, it is fairly certain to say that they are considered a speedcuber.
+Although some people can complete the cube in around 1 minute, they are not considered speedcubers unless they complete the puzzle between 25 to 30 seconds consistently.
+On the other hand, certain people feel that under 50 seconds is the threshold.